 But factor in that different types of leave have different rules for calculating entitlements and payments – whether it's annual leave, parental or sick leave, or public holidays – and suddenly the job of tracking and managing leave becomes a much more complicated task.
 Especially for a large enterprise or a company with employees that work irregular hours or schedules.

 Under the Holidays Act 2003, businesses are legally bound to grant each employee their correct leave entitlements and pay them when they are entitled to it.
 Employers must also keep accurate records of the leave each employee accrues and takes, as well as the daily hours they work and the pay for those hours.

 Having an accurate, efficient leave management system is crucial for reducing or eliminating errors and keeping your business on the right side of the law.

 In recent years, there have been numerous high-profile cases of organisations coming a cropper by not managing and paying leave properly, and employers can end up owing large backdated leave payments or incur fines from the Labour Inspectorate or Employment Relations Authority (ERA) for not complying.

 Aside from helping meet your legal obligations, effective leave management helps keep your company running smoothly and can lead to a reduction in costs.

 Employees taking time-off has a significant financial impact on a company’s bottom line, with added expenses like finding, paying, and managing contractors or temporary workers, or having existing employees do overtime.

 If you properly plan your team members' leave, you can do your utmost to ensure you have sufficient cover, rather than having to scramble and risk getting caught short.
-Your employees will likely forgive situations beyond management's control, such as a contagious flu, but no one wants to regularly take on extra work because the company didn't properly plan holiday cover.
+Your employees will likely forgive situations beyond management's control, such as a virulent cold, but no one wants to regularly have their workload increase because the company didn't properly plan holiday cover.